JorySmith/herbie-cosmetics/README.md

 # herbie-cosmetics

-A responsive prototype website for a local Nebraskan business.
+A responsive, prototype e-commerce website for a local Nebraskan business.

 Built with JavaScript, Bootstrap, HTML5, and CSS3; featuring local storage and a custom shopping cart.